When is the Best Time to Visit Switzerland?

 Alpine regions and ski resorts are still mostly covered with snow - March is an excellent time for skiing: the sun is warmer, the slopes are still in perfect condition and the crowd has disappeared.

 The ski season ends on Easter weekend.
-About two weeks before Easter, school holidays start all over Europe and more people frequenting the pistes and prices tend to go up again.
+About two weeks before Easter, school holidays start all over Europe and more people frequent the pistes and prices tend to go up again.

-The ski resorts pretty much shut down after Easter and only very view hotels stay open, funiculars and cable cars close until mid/end of May when the hiking season starts.
+The ski resorts pretty much shut down after Easter and hotels reopen again in late spring for the summer season; funiculars and cable cars/aerial cableways close and stop running until end of May/beginning of June when the hiking season starts.

-The weather gets a tad warmer around mid April to early May and the narcissi fields and a wide range of flowers appear on meadows in the lowlands.
+The weather gets a tad warmer around mid April to early May and the narcissi fields bloom and a wide range of flowers appear on meadows.
 The wind is quite strong in western Switzerland, especially around Lake Geneva as well as in the Mittelland.

 The hiking season starts officially in June and the high tourist season at the end of the month.
 The weather is usually better than in May, quite balmy and with less precipitation.
 High Alpine meadows fill up with flowers.